faisalazam/Problems/SYSTEM_DESIGN.md

 calling upon.

 This speedier request can minimize the workload of the database, keeping it from spending inefficient amounts of time doing repetitive tasks.
-Instead making these tasks more efficient and simplifying data access.
+Instead, making these tasks more efficient and simplifying data access.

 #### Availability